How a red ocean turns blue; blue ocean strategy

 Denote all the industries not in existence today, the unknown market space, untainted by competition.
-In blue oceans, demand is created rather than fought over.
+In blue oceans, new demand is created rather than fought over.
 There is ample opportunity for growth that is both profitable and rapid.

 There are two ways to create blue oceans.

 The first way, as happened in a few cases, is when a company gives rise to an entirely new industry.
-A good example of a blue ocean strategy is eBay who did it with the online auction industry or Cirque du Soleil with the circus industry.
+An excellent example of a blue ocean strategy is eBay, who did it with the online auction industry or Cirque du Soleil with the circus industry.

 The second more common way is to create a blue ocean within a red one.
-This happens when a company alters the boundaries of an existing industry, as Curves did within the saturated fitness industry.
+This happens when a company alters the market boundaries of an existing industry, as Curves did within the saturated fitness sector.

 So, what can you do, besides hiring an entrepreneur coach?
 How to stay blue or become blue again?
 A few tips and tricks for a blue ocean strategy:

 - Offer benefits that competitors consider irrelevant or over-unique.
 Think for example of shape; a unique style not typical for the product category; or a unique purpose, for instance, a contribution to the environment and implement this purpose throughout your whole organization, be authentic.